JanathonL-CMU/tech-interview-handbook/algorithms/array.md

 - Rotate an array by an offset of k.
 - Remove duplicates in an unsorted array where the duplicates are at a distance of k or less from each other.
 - Given an unsorted list of integers, return true if the list contains any duplicates within k indices of each element.
 Do it faster than O(n^2).
-- ==Given an unsorted list of integers, return true if the list contains any fuzzy duplicates within k indices of each element.
+- Given an unsorted list of integers, return true if the list contains any fuzzy duplicates within k indices of each element.
 A fuzzy duplicate is another integer within d of the original integer.
-Do it faster than O(n^2).==
+Do it faster than O(n^2).
-  - ==E.g. If d = 4, then 6 is a fuzzy duplicate of 3 but 8 is not.==
+  - E.g. If d = 4, then 6 is a fuzzy duplicate of 3 but 8 is not.
 - ==Say you have an unordered list of numbers ranging from 1 to n, and one of the numbers is removed, how do you find that number?
 What if two numbers are removed?==
 - ==Given an array of string, find the duplicated elements.
 If element is too large（external merge sort）==
   - ==[Source](http://blog.gainlo.co/index.php/2016/05/10/duplicate-elements-of-an-array/).==